origin-42/employee-database/README.md

 ## Further Developments

-### Additional Features

-- Add the ability to view employees by manager

-- Add ability to view employees by department

-- Add ability to remove data specifically

-- Allow users to view the total utilized budget of a department

 ### Further Changes

 - Update the 'update employee' to be more accurate when selecting to update management roles.